Skip to Content

 How much time do you need: One full day is enough for the main landmarks (many people visit Bologna from Florence, often for just a day).
 But if you have more time, you can easily fill 2-3 days in this lively bustling student city.

-Where to stay: Bologna city center isn’t that big, but it’s probably most convenient if you stay in the area between the railway station and the old town.
-Here are some popular options:
+Where to stay: Bologna city center isn’t that big, but it’s most convenient to stay in the area between the railway station and the old town, for example, I Portici Hotel.
+Be sure to book well in advance – accommodations in Bologna often sell out.

 LEARN MORE: Best Things to Do in Bologna